mengchin90/general-assembly-projects/README.md

-I am a student in general assembly
+I am a student in General Assembly

-This folder content the projects I did during the 12 weeks course
+This folder contains the projects I did as part of the 12-weeks course